JohnBurke4/CollegeStuff/3rd Year/Software Engineering/github-visualisation/README.md

 # CSU33012 - Software Engineering - Metric Visualisation Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project can be viewed [Here](https://github-visualiser.herokuapp.com/).

 ## GitHub Visualiser

-This app uses the GitHub API to fetch infroamtion about a project's commits.
-The app parses this data and displays charts highlighting the most common times that a commit is posted and information about the top 50 committers.
+This app uses the GitHub API to fetch information about a project's commits.
+The app parses this data and displays charts highlighting the most common times commits are pushed and information about the top 50 committers.

 ## Setup and Running